We are open by appointment only!

 Learn more about our Master Gardener Extension Volunteer Program.

-4-H Youth Development, Rockdale County's future leaders learn life skills through hands-on learning experiences.
-4-H is considered one of the world's largest youth clubs offering today's youth from Kindergarten-12th grade a variety of clubs, programs, summer camp and activities.
+4-H Youth Development: Rockdale County's future leaders learn life skills through hands-on learning experiences.
+4-H is considered one of the world's largest youth clubs offering today's youth from Kindergarten-12th grade a variety of programming to choose from both in-person and online.

-Family & Consumer Sciences, Provides education in the community on topics including: healthy eating and cooking, as well as quarterly ServSafe Managers Training Certifications, and quarterly Child Care Provider credit hours.
-The Family and Consumer Science agent also offers counseling in a variety of areas.
-These include: Health education, financial planning, diabetic meal planning, and food safety.
+Family & Consumer Sciences: provides education in the community on topics including: healthy eating and cooking, as well as ServSafe Managers Training Certifications, and Child Care Provider credit hours.
+Our Family and Consumer Science Agent also offers counseling and resources in health education, diabetic meal planning, and food safety.

 Precision Ag Specialist Simerjeet "Simer" Virk is now an assistant professor and precision agriculture Extension specialist at UGA-Tifton.